 “May God richly bless you” is my prayer for you.

-Westa.org honors Elder Ronald Thornton, West Angeles’ long-time instructor of “What Am I Called of God To Do?”
+Westa.org honors Elder Ronald Thornton, West Angeles’ faithful servant and former long-time instructor of “What Am I Called of God To Do?”
 Elder Thornton uses the spiritual gift of teaching to prepare others for the life God has called them to.
 He received his B.A. from the University of Alaska and was ordained in 1975.
 Rev. Thornton served as Dean for the CH Mason System of Bible Colleges, and as Principal of the West Angeles Christian Academy.
 He was promoted to Facilities Manager for West Angeles Church of God In Christ, where he also teaches the popular class, “What Am I Called Of God To Do?”
-He lives in Los Angeles with his wife, Louise.
+Elder Thornton is now retired and lives in Los Angeles with his wife, Louise.